crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/hashing-algorithms-and-message-integrity/README.md

 * Develop a foundational understanding of how hashing can be used to ensure message integrity
 * Develop a foundational understanding of how hashing can be used to authenticate someone

 This section discusses [hashing algorithms and message integrity](https://builtin.com/cybersecurity/what-is-hashing).
 This section begins by explaining hashing's mechanism of action through a simplified example.
 It then explains the characteristics (properties) of industry grade hashing algorithms.
 It then explores how basic hashing can be used to ensure the integrity of messages exchanged between a client and a server.
-Finally, the lesson introduces the concept of message authentication, demonstrating how a shared secret key is combined with a hash function to create a Hash-Based Message Authentication Code (HMAC).
+Finally, the section introduces the concept of message authentication, demonstrating how a shared secret key is combined with a hash function to create a Hash-Based Message Authentication Code (HMAC).
 You will learn how HMAC provides a robust defense against tampering by ensuring both data integrity and authenticity.

 ## Topics covered in this section